mobile4g/hmc5883l-pi/README.md

 # hcm5883l-pi

-Access to the HCM5883L digital compass on the Rasperry Pi
+Access to the HCM5883L digital compass on the Raspberry Pi.

 ## install

 $ npm install hcm5883l-pi

 ## Usage
+The package provides a single method called `readMag()` that returns an object containing the `x`, `y` and `z` portions of the vector.

 ```
 var HMC5883L = require("hmc5883l-pi");